 Tell our free AI advisor your goal and it'll point you to the right program — then use this guide to get it for free.

-Find my certification →
+Find my certification →Our verdict

 Financial aid is the most under-used feature on Coursera, and it's genuinely generous.
 If cost is the one thing between you and a certification on our list, spend the 30 minutes on honest applications — it's the highest-return half hour in this whole process.
 If you can comfortably pay and plan to take several programs, skip aid and let Coursera Plus annual be your value play.
 Either way, pair the credential with one thing you build — see the certification roadmap for the full path.